 If an insured person did not make a coverage selection, done on a form approved by the director, then no maximum limit would apply to the policy.
-However, once a person makes a selection of a limited coverage policy, and does not select a different coverage level before renewing, the coverage level before the renewal would apply.
+However, once a person makes a selection of a limited coverage policy, if the person does not select a different coverage level before renewing, the coverage level before the renewal would apply.
+The form would be required to state the benefits and risks associated with each coverage level; provide a line for the person to sign, acknowledging he or she has read the form and understands the available options; and allow the person to make a coverage selection.